TN 10 (04-26)

 4. d.

 Review the MBR for a data line entry of WCPDBDET or WCPDBOFF for prior WC/PDB information.
-You may find additional WC/PDB information on prior MCS screens, in NDRed, the claims folder (EF or paper), the PC’s Paperless Folder, and the ICF Datasheet(s) stored in the Online Retrieval System (ORS), or on the EVID screen in Shared Process screens.
+You may find additional WC/PDB information on prior MCS screens in the EP, claims folder (EF (eView), paper), the PC’s Paperless Folder, and the ICF Datasheet(s) stored in the EP or on the EVID screen in Shared Process screens.

 5. e.